isocpp/CppCoreGuidelines/CppCoreGuidelines.md

     };
     void initialize(SystemParams p);

-This has a tendency to make invocations of this clear to future readers, as the parameters are often filled in by name at the call site.
+This tends to make invocations of this clear to future readers, as the parameters are often filled in by name at the call site.

 ##### Enforcement